-Contracts

-The Guild signs and executes individual school district contracts for each day and day/residential student enrolled at The Guild.
+5. Contracts: The Guild signs and executes individual school district contracts for each day and day/residential student enrolled at The Guild.
 School districts, upon advice of their legal counsel, may choose to use their own contracts in lieu of contracts generated by The Guild.
 School district contracts are maintained by the Business Office.

-Additionally, The Guild is under contract with the Massachusetts Department of Children and Families and Department of Mental Health to provide Caring Together Services.
-This contract is also maintained in Business Office files.
+Additionally, The Guild is under contract with the Massachusetts Department of Children and Families (DCF) and Department of Mental Health (DMH) to provide services.
+This contract is also maintained in Finance Department files.